Avid Technology (NASDAQ:AVID) Issues Q1 2022 Earnings Guidance

-Avid Technology (NASDAQ:AVID – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.300-$0.380 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.340.
+Avid Technology (NASDAQ:AVID – Get Rating) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $0.300-$0.380 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.340.
 The company issued revenue guidance of $100 million-$106 million, compared to the consensus revenue estimate of $102.61 million.Avid Technology also updated its FY 2022 guidance to $1.400-$1.510 EPS.

-A number of analysts have recently weighed in on the stock.
-Zacks Investment Research downgraded shares of Avid Technology from a buy rating to a hold rating in a research report on Wednesday, March 9th.
-TheStreet upgraded Avid Technology from a c rating to a b- rating in a research note on Tuesday, November 23rd.
-StockNews.com cut Avid Technology from a strong-buy rating to a buy rating in a research note on Thursday, March 3rd.
-Finally, Maxim Group decreased their target price on Avid Technology from $45.00 to $42.00 and set a buy rating for the company in a research report on Wednesday, March 2nd.
-One investment analyst has rated the stock with a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has an average rating of Buy and an average target price of $39.67.
+A number of brokerages recently issued reports on AVID.
+TheStreet raised Avid Technology from a c rating to a b- rating in a research report on Tuesday, November 23rd.
+Zacks Investment Research downgraded Avid Technology from a buy rating to a hold rating in a research note on Wednesday, March 9th.
+Maxim Group dropped their price target on Avid Technology from $45.00 to $42.00 and set a buy rating for the company in a research report on Wednesday, March 2nd.
+Finally, StockNews.com downgraded Avid Technology from a strong-buy rating to a buy rating in a research report on Thursday, March 3rd.
+One research analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
+According to data from MarketBeat, Avid Technology has a consensus rating of Buy and a consensus price target of $39.67.

 Avid Technology, Inc engages in the provision of technology services for media and entertainment industry.
 It develops, markets, sells, and supports software and integrated solutions for video and audio content creation, management and distribution.
 The company was founded by William J. Warner in September 1987 and is headquartered in Burlington, MA.